 Lake Michigan College received approval from the Higher Learning Commission in Spring 2014 to offer a new baccalaureate program in Energy Production and Distribution Management.
-Authorized by the Michigan State Legislature in December 2012, LMC launched this new program in the Fall 2014 Semester.
+Authorized by the Michigan State Legislature in December, 2012, LMC launched this new program in the Fall, 2014 Semester.
 This degree program was heavily requested by local nuclear power producers who helped build the College's associate degree program in Energy Production in 2009.
 The Associate Degree program provides employers with graduates well-trained in the technical skills required in the energy production industry.
-The Bachelor's Degree of Applied Science in Energy Production and Distribution Management Program builds upon this strong technical foundation by adding a junior and senior level tier of business-oriented courses that will address an ever-expanding gap in leadership and management skills created in the industry by a record number of retirements.
-In addition, the United States Energy Information Administration reports that Michigan's natural gas fields are among the largest in the United States.
+The Bachelor's Degree of Applied Science in Energy Production and Distribution Management Program builds upon this strong technical foundation by adding junior and senior-level of business courses.
+The United States Energy Information Administration reports that Michigan's natural gas fields are among the largest in the United States.
 Michigan has the largest residential liquefied petroleum gases (LPG) market in the nation and is a major corn producer with substantial ethanol production capacity.
 The American Wind Energy Association (AWEA) ranks Michigan tenth in the United States for number of wind related jobs.